 She has a vision of transitioning out of her day job by growing her part-time photography business.

-On the other hand, another online business building and marketing professional may target men 35-45 years old.
-Men who are interested in building an online business that sells and buys real estate online.
+On the other hand, another online business branding and marketing professional may target men 35-45 years old.
+Men who are interested in building an online business that sells and buys and sells real estate online.
 His name is Tim.

 Tim makes $750,000 a year.

 He’s married with a 3-year-old little boy and a Chocolate Lab.
 He drives a Tesla and collects designer watches.

 He surfs the internet for properties to buy and flip.

 In Tim’s spare time, he hangs out with his boys at his private cigar bar and plays golf.